-J-Term is an academic mini-term prior to each spring semester and is mandatory for first-time freshmen.
-J-Term is meant to strengthen the academic, social, relational and spiritual formation of students in their collegiate experience at OBU.
-To help with the costs of a mandatory J-Term requirement, select courses are offered tuition-free and housing scholarships covering all housing costs are applied for qualified students.
-The only additional costs associated with J-Term for first-time freshmen are meal plans and books.
+J-term is an academic mini-term prior to each spring semester and is mandatory for first-time freshmen.
+The intent of J-term is to strengthen the academic, social, relational, and spiritual formation of freshmen in their collegiate experience at OBU.
+To mitigate the costs of a mandatory J-term requirement, select courses are offered tuition-free and housing scholarships covering all housing costs are applied for qualified students.
+The only additional costs associated with J-term for first-time freshmen are meal plans and books.

-A few students may not be able to enroll in the first-year J-Term experience.
-Those students may apply for exemption from J-Term by submitting an online form requesting exemption to the Office of the Provost for consideration.
-Exemptions to the required attendance policy are rare and granted only in unusual circumstances.
+A few students may not be able to enroll in the first-year J-term experience.
+Those students may apply for exemption from J-term by submitting an online form requesting exemption to the Office of the Provost for consideration.
+Exemptions to the required attendance policy, however, will be rare and granted only in unusual circumstances.

-Students who are required to attend J-Term and choose to not attend will have a hold placed on their account.
-These students will not be allowed to attend classes in the spring semester until their non-participation in the preceding J-Term has been satisfactorily resolved.
+Students who are required to attend J-term and yet choose to not attend will have holds placed on their accounts.
+These students will not be allowed to attend classes in the ensuing spring semester until their non-participation in the preceding J-term has been satisfactorily resolved.

 Our desire is for prospective and incoming freshmen to see our J-term experience as a program that promotes healthy academic retention and as an opportunity that facilitates successful and timely degree completion.